jakoliendenhollander/jakoliendenhollander/README.md

 ### Hello and welcome to my GitHub profile! 👋

+My name is Jakolien den Hollander.
+On January 26th my era in academia will end after defending my Ph.D. thesis on using electrical currents in the brain to distinguish speech and language disorders after stroke.
+I wish to start career in the field of data science.
+In preparation for my transition from a scientist to a data scientist, I took part in the data science bootcamp at neuefische.
+After 540 hours of coding in Python, I feel ready for the real world challanges.

-My name is Jakolien den Hollander and I am looking for a job as a data scientist.
+&#128294; I am looking for a job as a data scientist.

+&#128587; I would like to contribute to open source projects that are coded in Python.

 You can find me on [![LinkedIn][1.2]][1].

 [1.2]: https://github.com/jakoliendenhollander/jakoliendenhollander/blob/main/linked_in_logo_black_small.svg